elifTech/Home-KIT/Raspberry+AWS+Arduino example1/AWS.md

     <ul>
       <li>Choose "Create lambda function" -> Blank function -> "Next"</li>
       <li>Enter your function name (reccomend such as thing name), Runtime value must be "Node.Js 4.3".</li>
       <li>In next field insert your lambda function code.
 In lambda function you must insert domain of your thing REST API (you can find it on IoT console in your thing menu).
-Domain must be in next format: `a36sxknx4xuifs.iot.eu-central-1.amazonaws.com`.
+Domain must be in next format: <code>a36sxknx4xuifs.iot.eu-central-1.amazonaws.com</code>.
 Also don't forget to set the name of your thing in this function.</li>
       <li>In Role field choose "Create a castom role" and you will be redirected to IAM Management Console
         <ul>
           <li>In this form set next values: IAM Role => "Create a new IAM Role", Name => (role name)</li>
           <li>Then press on "View policy document" -> "Edit" and insert next code:
-          `{
+          <code>{
               "Version": "2012-10-17",
               "Statement": [
               {